antonreshetov/massCode/README.md

 # massCode

-> 🎉 I excited to announce that I have taken the time to develop [massCode next](https://github.com/massCodeIO/massCode).
+> 🎉 I am excited to announce that a new version of [masCode](https://github.com/massCodeIO/massCode) is in active development.
+The masCode v1 code base is obsolete and I decided to start from scratch.
+Please support the new repository with a star 🙏.

 A free and open source code snippets manager for developers.